udzura/slides/rubykaigi2024/index.md

 - Designed and specialized for running on WebAssembly
 - 2 components
-  - mruby/edge : Core VM to run mruby bytecode
+  - mruby/edge : Core VM to eval mruby bytecode
   - `mec` : The mruby/edge compiler cli

 ----
 <!--
+_class:
-_class: normal
+  - normal
+  - pre-top80
 -->

 # What is good in mruby/edge?

 - 1: Binary size
   - ruby.wasm (Ruby 3.3.1): 18 MB
-    - Small enough for its feature
+    - With all dependencies (w/o deps ~ 8 MB)
   - fib.wasm: (mec 0.3.1/mre 0.1.5) 174 KB
-    - But it include almost no feature of Ruby...
+    - But it omits basic features of Ruby...

 ```
 $ ls -l fib.wasm